 The Star Analyser SA-100, SA-200

-We also offer a Star Analyser 200 (link) but for most users, the SA-100 is the recommended model.
+In addition to the Star Analyser 100, we also offer a Star Analyser 200 (link).
+However, for most users, the SA-100 is the recommended model.
 We explain why below.
 The Star Analyser 100 is a diffraction grating with grooves that are spaced at 100 lines/mm.
 The grating is durably mounted in a standard 1.25″ filter cell and is protected on both sides with anti-reflection coated glass.

 You don’t have to have to be a PhD to capture and understand spectra of stars!
 With our gratings and software, it’s amazingly easy.
 We have customers using these gratings on webcams, DSLRs, modern video astronomy cameras, and of course FITS images from cooled astronomical CCDs.
-They’re in stock and we can ship you one today in our on-line store: link.
+We have gratings in stock and we can ship you one today — see our on-line store: link.

 Below is a real-time view of spectrum of Vega made with a Star Analyser, an 8″ SCT and a $50 webcam.
 The observing location was 4 miles from the center of a large metropolitan city.
 This spectrum was displayed in real-time with our RSpec software.
 The red line is an intensity graph of the star’s spectrum.
 The blue calibration lines show where we’d expect to see dips due to the star’s Hydrogen absorbing light.
 Notice red curve has dips exactly where the blue lines predict: